Marseille: Sport

 The city boasts a wide variety of sports facilities and teams.
 The most popular team is the city's football club, Olympique de Marseille, which was the finalist of the UEFA Champions League in 1991, before becoming the first French winner of the competition in 1993.
 The club also became finalists of the UEFA Europa League in 1999, 2004 and 2018.
 The club had a history of success under then-owner Bernard Tapie.
 The club's home, the Stade Vélodrome, which can seat around 67,000 people, also functions for other local sports, as well as the national rugby team.
 Stade Velodrome hosted a number of games during the 1998 FIFA World Cup, 2007 Rugby World Cup, UEFA Euro 2016 and 2023 Rugby World Cup.
-The local rugby teams are Marseille XIII and Marseille Vitrolles Rugby.
+The local rugby teams are Marseille XIII Avenir and Marseille Vitrolles Rugby.

 Marseille is famous for its important pétanque activity, it is even renowned as the pétanque capitale.
 In 2012 Marseille hosted the Pétanque World Championship and the city hosts every year the Mondial la Marseillaise de pétanque, the main pétanque competition.